What is Quantitative EEG

 How is QEEG Related to Human Behavior?

-EEG as a crude measure of mental state ( eg eyes open (attention, alert, aroused or eyes closed (inattention and inactivity) has been documented extensively and over a considerable period of time.
+EEG as a crude measure of mental state ( eg eyes open (attention, alert,

 training.